nahue/redux/README.md

 >[“It's cool that you are inventing a better Flux by not doing Flux at all.”](https://twitter.com/andrestaltz/status/616271392930201604)
 >André Staltz, creator of Cycle

-### Developer Experience
+### Experiencia de Desarrollo

-I wrote Redux while working on my React Europe talk called [“Hot Reloading with Time Travel”](https://www.youtube.com/watch?v=xsSnOQynTHs).
+Escribi Redux mientras trabajaba en una charla de React Europe llamada [“Hot Reloading with Time Travel”](https://www.youtube.com/watch?v=xsSnOQynTHs).
 My goal was to create a state management library with minimal API but completely predictable behavior, so it is possible to implement logging, hot reloading, time travel, universal apps, record and replay, without any buy-in from the developer.

 ### Influences